harshita-soni-2004/andromeda-light-nextjs/content/_index.md

 features:
   sub_title: SPECIAL FEATURES
   title: UL Tools To Kickstart Your Web & App Development
-  description: With over six years of experience, TFS Techno Feature Solution crafts high-performing web and mobile apps  that bring your ideas to life and help you scale.
+  description: With over six years of experience, TFS Techno Feature Software crafts high-performing web and mobile apps  that bring your ideas to life and help you scale.
 Our solutions are secure, fast, and easy to use.
   list:
     - icon: "lock"
       title: Enhanced Security